-26. A Train Company's liabilities with regard to luggage, other accompanied articles and animals
+26. A Train Company's Liabilities with Regard To Luggage, Other Accompanied Articles And Animals

 A Train Company or Rail Service Provider will only be liable for any loss or damage to luggage, articles, animals or cycles in its trains or on its premises if the loss or damage was caused by the fault of a Train Company's or Rail Service Provider's staff.
-The maximum liability of a Train Company or Rail Service Provider with regard to such matters is £1,500 per passenger.